 Dr Mark Graham

-Mark Graham is an Associate Professor and Senior Research Fellow at the OII, a Research Fellow at Green Templeton College, and an Associate in the University of Oxford’s School of Geography and the Environment.
+Mark Graham is the Professor of Internet Geography at the OII, a Research Fellow at Green Templeton College, and an Associate in the University of Oxford’s School of Geography and the Environment.
 His research can be divided into three categories: ICT for Development, Internet and Information Geographies, and Economic Transparency.